Center for Career Development - Employers

 Internship Registration Schedule

-Each semester, Manhattanville University enforces an internship registration deadline.
-If your company has an extensive on-boarding process, please contact the Center for Career Development to discuss a recruiting timeline.
+Manhattanville University enforces registration deadlines for students seeking academic credit for their internship experience.
+The timeline below accommodates the credit request submission calendar.
+If your company has an extensive onboarding process, please contact the Center for Career Development to discuss a recruiting timeline.

 Castle with spring blooms